girlscoutstroop522/girlscoutstroop522.github.io/_projects/1_project.md

 ### Working with Brownie Troop 382

 We worked with Brownie Troop 382 to make tie blankets.
 We made a couple dozen blankets with fun, colorful patters, big and small.
-It was not a challenge to teach them how because some already kenw how to tie a square knot.
-To make tie blankets you have to tie a certain knot, and a square not.
-Althought some wehre unsure they caught on quickly.
+It was not a challenge to teach them how because some already knew how to tie a square knot.
+To make tie blankets you have tie a certain knot, and a square knot.
+Although some were unsure, they caught on quickly.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">